jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 .. image:: ../images/netconnlab.png

-What you have done so far is setup the ACME Data Center XC Node to extend the Customer Edge.
+What you have done so far is setup the ACME Data Center XC Node to extend the Customer Edge On-prem.
 Your first goal is to simply establish routing between these environments by using a hub and spoke model with our Regional Edges as shown in the diagram above.

 **End of Lab 1**